alco/ExReminder/README.md

 ExReminder
 ==========

+***Important notice*** _Elixir is still being actively developed, so the code in this tutorial might break.
+If it doesn't work for you, please file an issue or send a note to the [mailing list][8].
+Thanks for understanding :)_

 This is a simple client-server application demonstrating the power of the Erlang VM and the cuteness of [Elixir][2].
 Based on this [chapter][3] from the awesome [Learn You Some Erlang for Great Good!][5] book.